 5.2.2.1 General Principle

-Interworking with Area Networks is accomplished in oneM2M through functionality provided by Interworking Proxy Entities (IPE).
+Interworking with Area Networks is accomplished in oneM2M through Function provided by Interworking Proxy Entities (IPE).

 Figure 2: Interworking

 The IPE creates "proxied" devices as oneM2M Resources (e.g. AEs) in the oneM2M Solution that can be accessed by oneM2M Applications in the usual way.